 The Science faculty at Wath Comprehensive School is focused on ensuring that all students, regardless of ability, achieve their full potential in Science.
 The How Science Works skills are integrated throughout all key stages in order to develop students into well rounded Scientists.
 Furthermore, the Faculty hopes to inspire a love of Science and its application in society and, where necessary, prepare students for university-level study.

-Students typically receive four lessons of Science a week in Year 7 to Year 9, rising to six lessons per week at GCSE.
+Students typically receive three lessons of Science a week in Year 7 and Year 8, rising to five lessons per week at Key Stage 4.
 Classes are organised by ability sets in Key Stages 3 and 4, though the exact structure varies depending on the year group and needs of the students.

 Key Stage 3